acidlake/forge/README.md

 ## Description

-This framework provides a robust foundation for building modern PHP applications by combining:
+Forge Framework provides a robust foundation for building modern PHP applications by combining:
 - Flexibility to adapt to various project structures.
 - Simplicity in design, ensuring ease of understanding and use.
 - Extensibility to empower developers with tools and features that align with their specific needs.